sytzez/site/content/blog/modes-of-solfege.md

 ## The six modes

-Solfege is the skill of translating music from one representation to another.
-It is *recognising* musical elements in one representation, and *reproducing* that same element in another representation.
+We've determined that solfege requires both recognising and reproducing musical representations.
+We've also determined that there are three main representations of a musical element.

+For each musical element, we can 'do' solfege in a number of different ways by varying the representation we recognise and the representation we reproduce.
-Since we've determined there are three representations of music, there must be six (two times three) ways of doing solfege.
+Since there are three representations, there must be six (two times three) ways of doing solfege.
 I'll call them modes of solfege.

 ```mermaid